sm2774us/quant_interview_questions/README.md

 ## [**Ten Ten**](https://quantquestions.io/problems/ten-ten)

 ### Problem Description
-Adam is rolling a fair $$10$$−sided die.
+Adam is rolling a fair `10`−sided die.
 He gets to roll repeatedly and may decide when to stop at any time.
-If he obtains a value that is not $$10$$ on each roll, he adds the upface to his total monetary sum.
+If he obtains a value that is not `10` on each roll, he adds the upface to his total monetary sum.
 If he rolls a 10, he loses all of his money.
-If Adam plays optimally, he should stop once he has at least $$\$k$$ total.
+If Adam plays optimally, he should stop once he has at least `k` total.
-Find $$k$$.
+Find `k`.

 ### Answer
 ```math